PRIVACY + SECURITY BLOG

 I recently received my copy of Social Dimensions of Privacy, edited by Beate Roessler & Dorota Mokrosinska.
 The book was published by Cambridge University Press this summer.
 I’m delighted as I look over this book.
 The book has a wonderful selection of short philosophical essays on privacy, and I’m honored to be included among the […]

 by Daniel J. Solove One of the most well-known classic privacy books is George Orwell’s 1984, and it has been published in countless editions around the world.
-I enjoy collecting things, and I’ve gathered up more than 50 book covers of various editions of the novel.
-I find it interesting how various artists and designers […]
+I enjoy collecting things, and I’ve gathered up more than 50 original 1984 book cover art examples featured on various editions of the novel.
+I find it interesting […]